 July 19, The Iwo Jima arrived in Miami, Fla., for a two-day port visit.

 July 24, The amphibious assault ship arrived off the coast of Port-de-Paix, Haiti, for its first CP 2010 mission.
 The assigned medical and engineering staff embarked aboard Iwo Jima will work with partner nation teams to provide medical, dental, veterinary and engineering assistance to seven different nations to improve mutual understanding of current medical issues and technology.

 July 31, Capt.
 Thomas J. Chassee relieved Capt.
-Jeffrey Charles Amick as commanding officer of the Iwo Jima.
+Jeffrey C. Amick as commanding officer of the Iwo Jima.